mythril-forge/vanilla-spells/spells/level-1/zephyr-strike-ua.md

 ## Description
 You move like the wind.
-For the duration, your movement doesn't provoke opportunity attacks.
+For the duration, your movement doesn't provoke Opportunity Attacks.

-In addition, the first time you make a Weapon Attack on your turn before the spell ends, you make the attack roll with advantage, and your speed increases by 30 feet until the end of that turn.
+In addition, the first time you make a Weapon Attack on your turn before the spell ends, you make the Attack Roll with advantage, and your speed increases by 30 feet until the end of that turn.

 ---